rustshop/rustshop/services/common-app/README.md

 # Common application code

-There are certain things we want to be doing uniformly accross all apps in the shop.
+There are certain things we want to be doing uniformly across all apps in the shop.
 This library is taking care of it.